-Acid reflux can be caused for a variety of reasons, including a weak esophageal sphincter, a hiatal hernia or dietary and lifestyle choices.
+Acid reflux or gastroesophageal reflux (GER) is the result of a backward flow of stomach acid into the esophagus.
+This is the tube that connects your stomach to your throat.
+It can be caused for a variety of reasons, including a poor eating habits, food intolerances, weak esophageal sphincter, a hiatal hernia, obesity, stress, or dietary and lifestyle choices.
 If you suffer with a weak esophageal sphincter, you may be prescribed medications and dietary modification.
 If you suffer from severe acid reflux, a surgical procedure may be performed to help strengthen the esophageal sphincter.
 A hiatal hernia that does not respond well to medications may need to be surgically repaired.
-If your acid reflux is caused by dietary and lifestyle choices, changing your habits can relieve your symptoms.
+If your condition is caused by dietary and lifestyle choices, changing your habits can relieve your symptoms.
+Here we look into some causes of acid reflux.

 Poor Eating Habits

+A majority of Americans are intolerant to at least one food item and the symptoms associated with food intolerance are often overlooked or mistaken for something else.
 If you suffer with food intolerances, it can cause bloating, heartburn, indigestion and acid reflux.
 The most common food intolerances include wheat and dairy products.
-Because the body is unable to break down intolerant foods, the body produces more and more stomach acids that can increase the risk of acid reflux.
+Because the body is unable to break down intolerant foods, the body produces more and more stomach acids that can lead to gut issues.

 Many people who are overweight consume large meals.
 Large meals can exert pressure on the lower esophageal sphincter, causing it to partially open and allow stomach acids to fill into the esophagus.
 Losing excess weight with a safe, sensible diet and moderate exercise can help improve acid reflux in those who are overweight.